 The Importance of Communication in Medical Care

 What’s the leading cause of medical errors in the US?
-Is it lack of training?
-Is it fatigue?
-Is it incompetence?
-Is it under-qualified professionals trying do too much?
+Is it a lack of training?
+Fatigue?
+Incompetence?
+Is it under-qualified professionals trying to do too much?
 No.

 Miscommunication is the leading cause of medical errors in the US.
-Medical errors are the 3rd leading cause of death in the U.S. A report from Harvard showed that as many as 37% of severe injuries that resulted from medical errors could have been prevented with improved communication.
+Medical errors are still one of the leading causes of death.
+A report from Harvard showed that as many as 37% of severe injuries that resulted from medical errors could have been prevented with improved communication.
 An improved ability to communicate important information with patients could save lives.

 How Hearing Loss Impacts Medical Care

 Doctors and nurses work with you regarding certain health goals.
-They may explain what healthy levels are for things like blood sugar, blood pressure or coumadin.
+They may explain what healthy levels are for things like blood sugar or blood pressure.
 They might tell you to avoid certain foods to prevent causing spikes in these numbers that can do you harm.
 You could be missing important pieces of advice that would help you manage your condition.